trickerer01/Ruxx/README.md

   - **by size** ‒ sort by file size (you'll have to provide a threshold, in Megabytes).
 You can use multiple thesholds, separated by space, in any order: `0.5 10 3.0 5.00`
   - **by score** ‒ sort by post score.
 Make sure that selected files include score in their names or this won't work.
 You can use multiple thesholds, separated by space, in any order: `100 250 50 500`
 - **Help -> Tags** ‒ a quick list of tag types and how to use them (for selected module)
 - **Tags checking** ‒ there is a small button near the **Tags** field.
 When pressed, Ruxx will try to quickly check if this search yields any results, so this won't work with tags which cannot be passed to website's search engine directly (`AND` group, `OR` groups with meta tags, etc.).
 As a result the **Tags** field will briefly flash green / red.
 Additionally, if successful, a window will appear showing the number of results found.
-Note that this number my be not equal to the files count you'll get downloaded, as date filters, file type filters and related posts filter do not apply during this quick check; when using `favorited_by:X` or `pool:X` special meta tags negative tags also do not apply (except for RN module `favorited_by` tag where it's supported natively)
+Note that this number my be not equal to the files count you'll get downloaded, as date filters, file type filters and related posts filter do not apply during this quick check; when using `favorited_by:X` or `pool:X` special meta tags negative tags also do not apply (except for RN module's `favorited_by` tag where it's supported natively)

 ### Tags syntax
 Ruxx normally allows most symbols for tags search, there are some specifics though:
 1. Wildcards
 - Most modules support asterisk symbol `*` as wildcard in tags (any number of any symbols).
 You can use any number of wildcards in tags in any place: `b*m*e_cit*` instead of `baltimore_city`.
 For some search engines `*` is just a symbol normal tag may contain, namely: RZ; but you can still use wildcarded `-t*ags`.
-  - Note that there is a bug in RX search engine which breaks frontal wildcards: `*_city` will work for RN and RS, but RX will return default result (all)
+  - Note that there is a bug in RX search engine which breaks frontal wildcards: `*_city` will work for RN, RS and RP, but RX will return default result (all)
 2. Meta tags
 - Meta tags describe not the posted artwork but the post itself.
-RX, RN, RS and RZ support meta tags:
+RX, RN, RS, RZ and RP all support meta tags:
   - RX syntax: _name_**:**_value_ OR _name_**:=**_value_
   - RN syntax: _name_**=**_value_
   - RS syntax: _name_**:**_value_
   - RZ syntax: _name_**:**_value_
+  - RP syntax: _name_**=**_value_
 - Some meta `-tags` can be used for exclusion: `-rating:explicit`
 - Some meta tags support wildcards.
 Rules are very strict so this feature is yet to be enabled
 - Some meta tags support inequality.
 These metatags can be used to set a range, ex. `id:>X id:<Y`.
 See below for more syntax
   - Meta `-tags` cannot be used with inequality, like `-score:<0`.
 Flip the comparison instead: `score:>=0`
   - Meta `-tags` cannot be used with sort: `-sort:score`, this syntax won't cause an error but its behavior is undefined.
 Please use common sense
-- Although 'sorting' meta tags are fully supported (`sort` and `order` for RX / RS and RN respectively), you can only use them if they don't conflict with other parameters (ex. date filters)
+- Although 'sorting' meta tags are fully supported (`sort` and `order` for RX / RS and RN / RP respectively), you can only use them if they don't conflict with other parameters (ex. date filters)
 - RX meta tags:
   - **id**: `id:X` (OR `id:=X`), `id:>X`, `id:<Y`, `id:>=X`, `id:<=Y`. `X`,`Y` = `<post ID>`
   - **score**: `score:X` (OR `score:=X`), `score:>X`, `score:<Y`, `score:>=X`, `score:<=Y`. `X`,`Y` = `<number>`